Using Design of Experiments (DOE) in Lean

 Step 4: Evaluate the results

-Measure the outcome and note down the achieved results - be objective and do this in a quantitive, statistical manner.
-To do this right, teams typically turn to flowcharts, histograms, and scatter plots.
+Measure the outcome and note down the achieved results.
+Be objective and do this in a quantitive, statistical manner.
+To do it right, teams typically turn to flowcharts, histograms, and scatter plots.
 It’s advisable for the person running the experiment to have sufficient statistics knowledge, to facilitate a correct setup and understanding of the responses.

 How can your process benefit from the application of Experimental Design?

-- The process can be tweaked and optimized based on measurable data, not guesswork, and multiple factors can be experimented with at the same time.
+- The process can be tweaked and optimized based on measurable data, not guesswork, and multiple factors can be experimented with simultaneously.

-- It will make it easier to estimate the true weight of each element of the process and its impact on the rest of the system.
+- It will make it easier to estimate the accurate weight of each element of the process and its impact on the rest of the system.

-Thanks to the Design of Experiments, your process can be improved at the exact points where it matters the most, in turn making your product better, waste and costs lower, and revenue higher.
+Thanks to the Design of Experiments, you can improve the process at the exact points where it matters, in turn making your product better, waste and costs lower, and revenue higher.

-What’s more, through the process of factor and outputs analysis, DOE won’t only solve critical issues and improve process efficiency, it will also clarify to the team which factors are the most important within the production and need paying the highest attention to.
+What’s more, through factor and outputs analysis, DOE won’t only solve critical issues and improve process efficiency.
+It will also clarify which production factors are the most important and need the most attention.